cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Output:

- N: Unblinded OPRF evaluation, element in GG.
+ N: An element in GG.

 Steps: